 This place is Florida Executive Inn and I must say it is nice and clean, and to me, that was Number One priority.
-The manager was incredibly nice and named Mr Innocent – he really makes this place, and the staff were also friendly.
+The manager was incredibly nice and named Mr. Innocent – he really makes this place, and the staff was also friendly.
 We had a laugh with the staff when we gave them Vegemite to try too!

 Problems With Noise

 Now when you are in the middle of a major city, you expect noise.
 But the amount of noise here is new to us, particularly in a back street.
 We’ve stayed in African city hotels in Kampala and Nairobi, so we thought we knew what to expect – we were wrong!

 This is an area of the inner city with dirt roads, no street lighting, and we are virtually the only pale-skinned folk around.

 Industries are all around in these city streets, and at night there is no noise curfew, so often welding and grinding could be heard at midnight reminding me of the sound of a continual dentist drill, and also with large trucks coming and going especially late at night.

 Then there is the call to prayer at 4:30 a.m.
 And some sort of disco type van with loudspeakers is also driven around.
 I think one was a Christian one too.
 I guess religions have freedom here to share.

 Problem As Locals Stare When People Yell At Us “Muzungu – Mzungu”